rawi123/monfense-client/README.md

 ### Security

-hashing the user password using bcrypt for extra safty.<br />
+hashing the user password using bcrypt for extra safety.<br />

 # Socket